+Addresses At 176 Vulture Street, South Brisbane, Queensland 4101

+Type of place House

+Period Victorian 1860-1890

+Style Queenslander

+Lot plan L1_RP1406

-Addresses At 180 Vulture Street, South Brisbane, Queensland 4101 Type of place Terrace house Period Federation 1890-1914 Style Queenslander Lot plan L1_BUP13526; L2_BUP13526; L3_BUP13526; L4_SP240780; L5_SP240780 Key dates Local Heritage Place Since - 30 October 2000 Date of Citation - July 2006 Construction Roof: Corrugated iron; Walls: Timber
+Key dates Local Heritage Place Since - 30 October 2000 Date of Citation - January 2011

+Construction Roof: Corrugated iron; Walls: Timber

-People/associations Alfred Urry (Builder) Criterion for listing (A) Historical; (A) Historical; (B) Rarity
+People/associations Alfred Urry (Builder)

+Criterion for listing (A) Historical; (A) Historical; (B) Rarity

-This terrace building was constructed in 1892 as a speculative investment by South Brisbane builder Alfred Urry who had constructed the two houses adjacent houses at no. 176 and no. 178 three years earlier.
-He also built the adjacent shop at number 186.
-An uncommon timber multiple dwelling, it was built at a time when there was much interest in speculative property investment in South Brisbane, and it has remained in use as rental accommodation since completion.
+This is one of two identical workers' cottages constructed adjacent to each other in 1889 as a speculative investment by South Brisbane builder Alfred Urry.
+They were built at a time when there was much interest in speculative property investment in South Brisbane, and both remained almost continually in use as rental accommodation since completion.
+They are significant as remnants of working class housing constructed in South Brisbane in the 1880s.